rickardhm/grtiming/README.md

 ### Prerequisites

-A preconfigured DB, connection configuration is done in application_cfg.xml
+A preconfigured DB, connection configuration is done in hibernate_cfg.xml

 What things you need to install the software and how to install them